-Healthy Food Financing Initiative Awards $5.8 Million Through Planning Grant Program
+Healthy Food Financing Initiative Awards Nearly $3 Million Through Food Access and Retail Expansion (FARE) Fund

 Grants Will Support Early-Stage Projects Designed to Increase Food Access in 45 Rural, Urban, and Tribal Communities Nationwide